Skip to main content

 Technical Analysis

-CVE-2024-22871 is a denial of service vulnerability identified in the Clojure programming language, specifically impacting versions from 1.20 through 1.12.0-alpha5.
-The vulnerability resides in the clojure.core$partial$fn__5920 function, which is part of the core partial function implementation in Clojure.
-An attacker can exploit this flaw remotely without any authentication or user interaction to cause a denial of service, effectively disrupting the availability of applications or services relying on the affected Clojure versions.
-The vulnerability is classified under CWE-502, which relates to deserialization of untrusted data, suggesting that the flaw may be triggered by malicious input causing resource exhaustion or application crashes.
-The CVSS v3.1 base score of 7.5 reflects a high severity level, with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), no confidentiality or integrity impact (C:N/I:N), and high impact on availability (A:H).
-No patches or fixes have been released at the time of publication, and no known exploits have been observed in the wild.
-This vulnerability poses a significant risk to any systems running vulnerable Clojure versions, especially those exposed to untrusted inputs or network access.
+CVE-2024-22871 is a denial of service vulnerability identified in the Clojure programming language, specifically affecting versions 1.20 through 1.12.0-alpha5.
+The vulnerability resides in the clojure.core$partial$fn__5920 function, which is part of the core library's partial function implementation.
+An attacker can exploit this flaw remotely without any authentication or user interaction by crafting inputs that trigger excessive resource consumption or application crashes, leading to denial of service.
+The vulnerability is categorized under CWE-502, which typically involves unsafe deserialization or similar logic errors that can cause unexpected behavior.
+The CVSS v3.1 base score is 7.5 (high), reflecting the network attack vector, low attack complexity, no privileges required, no user interaction, and a high impact on availability, with no impact on confidentiality or integrity.
+No patches or fixes have been published at the time of disclosure, and no known exploits have been observed in the wild.
+This vulnerability poses a risk to any systems running the affected Clojure versions, particularly those exposed to untrusted inputs or network traffic.
+Organizations relying on Clojure for backend services, APIs, or microservices should prioritize monitoring and mitigation efforts to prevent potential service outages.

 Potential Impact